-S1 Own Workforce
+Own Workforce

-WORKING CONDITIONS Greater satisfaction of workers as a result of oversight of workers' rights in the Group through the implementation of fair labour practices (e.g. adequate working times, adequate wages, control of occupational hazards).
-This not only strengthens 1+ Α the capacity of its workforce, but also contributes to social and economic stability in the communities in which it operates, promoting a fair and equal working environment that improves the well-being of the workers and their families.
-Greater access by workers to collective bargaining enabled by the Group through the existence of Works Councils that achieve improved working conditions and increase the proportion of workers covered by collective agreements, thus 1+ Α strengthening employment relationships.
-This contributes to workers' well-being and to social and economic stability in the communities in which the Group operates.
-Lack of equal pay, performance or length of service recognition or conditions of inequality deriving from a heterogeneous I-Ρ distribution of workforce remuneration not based on objective criteria (pay gap).
-Improvement of Group's reputation thanks to a good health and safety management system (e.g. certification under ISO 45001).
+Working Conditions Greater satisfaction of workers as a result of oversight of workers' rights in the Group through the implementation of fair labour practices (e.g. adequate working times, adequate wages, control of occupational hazards).
+This not only strengthens the capacity of its workforce, but also contributes to social and economic stability in the communities in which it operates, promoting a fair and equal working environment that improves the well-being of the worker and their families. rs I+ A Greater access by workers to collective bargaining enabled by the Group through the existence of Works Councils that achieve improved working conditions and increase the proportion of workers covered by collective agreements, thus strengthening employment relationships.
+This contributes to workers' well-being and to social and economic stability in the communities in which the Group operates. l+ A Lack of equal pay, performance or length of service recognition or conditions of inequality deriving from a heterogeneous distribution of workforce remuneration not based on objective criteria (pay gap). l- Р Improvement of Group's reputation thanks to a good health and safety management system (e.g. certification under ISO 45001).
 The Group thus demonstrates its commitment to protecting the health and well-being of its workers.
-This 0 Ρ not only reduces the possibility of occupational injuries and ill health, but also boosts the confidence of both employees and other stakeholders, such as customers, investors and local communities.
-TRAINING AND SKILLS DEVELOPMENT and essential equipment. operating risk for Ebro and its subsidiaries, as these jobs are essential to guarantee the continuous functioning of machinery R Α Difficulty in attracting talent specialised in areas such as maintenance and electromechanics, which generates a critical

-I+ Positive Impact I- Negative Impact O Opportunity R: Risk P Potential A Actual
+This not only reduces the possibility of occupational injuries and ill health, but also boosts the confidence of both employees and other stakeholders, such as customers, investors and local communities.
+0 Р Training and Skills Development Difficulty in attracting talent specialised in areas such as maintenance and electromechanics, which generates a critical operating risk for Ebro and its subsidiaries, as these jobs are essential to guarantee the continuous functioning of machinery and essential equipment.
+R g A Diversity and Inclusion Workers' confidence thanks to the creation of a culture of respect and safety among the Group's workers through implementation of the EU Whistleblowing Directive and the Internal Reporting System, boosting the confidence of society in the working environment and contributing to the building of safer, fairer communities. + A Increase in responsible brand value due to the implementation of policies that promote equal pay and equal opportunities based on gender, race, sexual orientation, disability, etc. in the company.
+This will promote the Group's position in the market as a socially responsible company committed to the inclusion of disability and diversity.
+0 Р Promotion of Human Rights Theft, leaks or unauthorised access to private or confidential information of the company or third parties, intellectual property or financial information of the Group; and cyber attacks that also cause interruptions in the Group's commercial transactions due to its highly automated and digitalised production processes and research and development.
+R Р \$2 I+: Positive Imp I-: Negative Imp O: Opportunity R: Risk P: Potential A: Actual pact Protection of children's rights for workers throughout the Group's value chain, strictly prohibiting child labour and forced labour as established in the Supplier Code of Conduct.
+This boosts social cohesion and sustainable development of the community. + Р